Masscan/masscan.github.io/_posts/2020-09-27-secure-ssh.md

 **Secure Shell** (SSH) is a network protocol for operating network services securely over an unsecured network.

-SSH is typically used to log into a remote machine and execute commands, but it also supports tunneling, forwarding TCP ports, and X11 connection.
+SSH is typically used to login into a remote machine and execute commands, but it also supports tunneling, forwarding TCP ports, and X11 connection.

 In default, an SSH server will listen for incoming connections on port 22(TCP).